morrownr/8812au/README.md

 ### 8812au ( 8812au.ko ) :rocket:

-### Linux Driver for USB WiFi Adapters that use the RTL8812AU Chipset
+### Linux Driver for USB WiFi Adapters that are based on the RTL8812AU Chipset

 - v5.9.3.2 (Realtek) (2020-10-12)
 - Plus updates from the Linux community